Rachael Herynk, DPT

 (she/her)

 Tara graduated from the University of Montana School of Physical Therapy and Rehabilitation Sciences in 2017 with her doctorate degree.
 She has completed a variety of courses for advanced pelvic floor training.
-She is passionate about treating all areas of pelvic floor dysfunction including pelvic pain, urine and fecal incontinence, prenatal and postpartum conditions
+She is passionate about treating all areas of pelvic floor dysfunction including pelvic pain, urine and fecal incontinence, prenatal and postpartum conditions.
+She has also pursued certifications and advanced training in lymphedema and oncology.

 Professional Development & Certifications